Algorithm Landscape

 • Density, clustering coefficient

-• Average path length
+• Average path length (per connected component unless you use harmonic variants)

 • Degree distribution

-When to use: Basic network characterization
+When to use: Basic network characterization or sanity checks before heavier analysis

 # Basic stats